brumar/anknotes/README.md

 **Forks and suggestions are very welcome.**

 ## Description
 An Anki plug-in aiming for syncing evernote account with anki directly from anki.
+It aims to replace a Java standalone application [available here] (https://code.google.com/p/evernote2anki/)
 Very rudimentary for the moment.
 I wait for suggestions according to the needs of evernote/anki users.

 ####Help Needed :
 - Considering the normal Oauth flowchart of evernote this plug-in is not evernote-friendly.
 Asking an user its developper token is clearly not a good practice.
 More informations on the [evernote documentation](https://dev.evernote.com/doc/articles/authentication.php).
-I believe[something like this would be better](https://gist.github.com/inkedmn/5041037).
+I believe [something like this would be better](https://gist.github.com/inkedmn/5041037).
 As anki does ship a python environment, oauth2 module should be locally installed.
 Sadly, after many trials I did not succeed to make it work.

 ## Users : How to use it